Developing Robust Conceptual Models in Research on Extreme Weather and Health

 February 3, 2024

-Unpacking the relationship between climate change and health requires not only technical skills, but also a strong theoretical foundation.
-Climate change, health, and their relationships are all complex.
-Researchers begin by conceptualizing—for their specific questions—1) the nature of the climate event, 2) the details of the health outcome, and 3) the temporal and spatial relationships between the climate and health phenomena of interest.
+Unpacking the relationship between weather extremes and health requires not only technical skills, but also a strong theoretical foundation.
+Extreme weather, health, and their relationships are all complex.
+Researchers begin by conceptualizing—for their specific questions—1) the nature of the extreme weather event, 2) the details of the health outcome, and 3) the temporal and spatial relationships between extreme weather and the health phenomena of interest.

-Beyond these three elements, contextual factors are crucial for identifying the complex causal pathways among climate change and health.
-Figure 1 illustrates how the pathway from a climate event, its manifestation in the environment, and its impact on various health outcomes is embedded within larger contexts.
-As suggested by the gray box on the right, individuals will be impacted by climate change in unique ways based on their demographic characteristics and social determinants that affect their lived experiences.
-The gray box on the left illustrates how environmental and institutional contexts will also influence relationships between climatic events and health.
-Contexts influence the impact of exposures on individuals as well as their mitigation and adaptation strategies in response to climate risks.
+Beyond these three elements, contextual factors are crucial for identifying the complex causal pathways among weather extremes and health.
+Figure 1 illustrates how the pathway from an extreme weather event, its manifestation in the environment, and its impact on various health outcomes is embedded within larger contexts.
+As suggested by the gray box on the right, individuals will be impacted by extreme weather in unique ways based on their demographic characteristics and social determinants that affect their lived experiences.
+The gray box on the left illustrates how environmental and institutional contexts will also influence relationships between extreme weather events and health.
+Contexts influence the impact of exposures on individuals as well as their mitigation and adaptation strategies in response to extreme weather risks.

 Building a conceptual model

-Below, we provide the steps in creating a tailored conceptual model for climate change and health research.
+Below, we provide the steps in creating a tailored conceptual model for research on extreme weather and health.

-1. Assessing the temporal and spatial nature of climate risk
+1. Assessing the temporal and spatial nature of extreme weather risk

-Risks arising from climate change vary in their temporal and spatial scales.
+Risks arising from weather extremes vary in their temporal and spatial scales.
 In terms of timing, risks may be acute or protracted.
-Acute risks arise when one-time exposure to a climate event is sufficient to trigger health outcomes, for example, when flooding makes water unsafe for drinking.
-Protracted risks, in contrast, arise from sustained exposure to climate phenomenon, such as the inhalation of dust over the course of enduring dry periods.
-The impact of climate change is also spatially variable.
-While some climate events affect wide areas, others’ scope is limited to discrete locations.
-Determining the type of risk depends on both the nature of the climate event and the health outcome studied.
-Identifying the temporal and spatial dimensions of risk provide the basis for decisions concerning temporal aggregation of climate data, as well as the length of expected lags between initial exposure to a climate event and the manifestation of the health outcome.
+Acute risks arise when one-time exposure to an extreme weather event is sufficient to trigger health outcomes, for example, when flooding makes water unsafe for drinking.
+Protracted risks, in contrast, arise from sustained exposure to extreme weather, such as the inhalation of dust over the course of enduring dry periods.
+The impact of extreme weather is also spatially variable.
+While some events affect wide areas, others’ scope is limited to discrete locations.
+Determining the type of risk depends on both the nature of the extreme weather event and the health outcome studied.
+Identifying the temporal and spatial dimensions of risk provide the basis for decisions concerning temporal aggregation of environmental data, as well as the length of expected lags between initial exposure to an extreme weather event and the manifestation of the health outcome.

 2. Incorporating social and behavioral context

-Certain climate events are known to have deleterious effects on humans.
-For example, exposure to extremely high temperatures during the first trimester of pregnancy increases the risk of low birth-weight babies.2 Basic biological truths such as this are insufficient, however, to fully assess the impact of climate events on individual health because individuals have dramatically different access to resources, opportunities, and constraints.
+Certain extreme weather events are known to have deleterious effects on humans.
+For example, exposure to extremely high temperatures during the first trimester of pregnancy increases the risk of low birth-weight babies.2 Basic biological truths such as this are insufficient, however, to fully assess the impact of extreme weather on individual health because individuals have dramatically different access to resources, opportunities, and constraints.
 A pregnant person who lives in an air-conditioned house will experience extreme temperatures very differently than a person who is houseless.
-Demographic characteristics, such as age, gender, wealth, and partnership status matter when assessing climate impacts.
+Demographic characteristics, such as age, gender, wealth, and partnership status matter when assessing the impacts of weather extremes.

 Furthermore, the characteristics of societies (e.g., rural versus urban, gender roles, livelihoods) matter.
 Consider rising temperatures in nomadic versus other types of communities.3 For both, temperature change may make it harder to access water.
 In nomadic communities, the result could be men driving herds further from the community and thus staying away longer, while in other communities, the result could be that children tasked with collecting water find the task more physically demanding.
 Who and how individuals are affected by water shortages will vary depending on community norms and roles.
 Community characteristics will also affect the instigation and nature of mitigation and adaptation efforts.
-While analyses that map the nature of climate change over time provide a useful starting point, they cannot fully capture the individual- and community-specific impacts of climate change.3
+While analyses that map the nature of extreme weather over time provide a useful starting point, they cannot fully capture the individual- and community-specific impacts of extreme weather.3

 3. Understanding environmental and institutional contexts

 Institutional contexts include the built environment, such as the presence of roads, wells, and irrigation systems, as well as organizations designed to facilitate human capabilities, such as political, healthcare, and education systems.
-Local governments’ capacities to intervene to protect populations faced with climate risks can reduce negative health outcomes.
-Healthcare systems affect the accessibility of treatment (both physically and financially), while education systems provide individuals with the knowledge of when and how to respond to climatic events.
-Climate change and health research that fails to capture these contextual effects can lead to faulty conclusions.
+Local governments’ capacities to intervene to protect populations faced with risks of extreme weather can reduce negative health outcomes.
+Healthcare systems affect the accessibility of treatment (both physically and financially), while education systems provide individuals with the knowledge of when and how to respond to weather events.
+Extreme weather and health research that fails to capture these contextual effects can lead to faulty conclusions.

 Conclusion

-Theorizing the core relationship among specific climate events and specific health outcomes is the first step in developing a conceptual model but is insufficient to fully capture complex causal pathways.
+Theorizing the core relationship among specific extreme weather events and specific health outcomes is the first step in developing a conceptual model but is insufficient to fully capture complex causal pathways.
 Individual characteristics, social determinants of health, and environmental and institutional environments are also critical.
-Informed and clearly identified spatial and temporal measurement of climate exposures is necessary, and these exposures should be thoughtfully, appropriately, and explicitly linked to the particular health outcomes of interest.
-Community-focused expertise and stakeholder engagement is vital to fully understand and incorporate how broader contexts interact with local circumstances to uniquely influence how climate change is experienced.
+Informed and clearly identified spatial and temporal measurement of environmental exposures is necessary, and these exposures should be thoughtfully, appropriately, and explicitly linked to the particular health outcomes of interest.
+Community-focused expertise and stakeholder engagement is vital to fully understand and incorporate how broader contexts interact with local circumstances to uniquely influence how weather extremes are experienced.

 For more information

-To learn more about the technical modeling implications of climate-change-and-health conceptual models, see Dorélien and Grace (2023).4
+To learn more about the technical modeling implications of conceptual models of extreme weather and health, see Dorélien and Grace (2023).4

-To see a specific model of the impact of climate change on women’s reproductive health in Africa, see Grace (2017).3
+To see a specific model of the impact of weather extremes on women’s reproductive health in Africa, see Grace (2017).3

-For further delineation of the elements in climate-change-and-health models (in the U.S. context), see Balbus et al. (2016).5
+For further delineation of the elements in models of extreme weather and health (in the U.S. context), see Balbus et al. (2016).5

 Getting Help